saiful9379/BanglaNER/README.md

 # None span found
 No. of Skip Entity: 11

-# convert val data to spacy format and save dir
+# convert val data to spacy format and save the dir
 Spacy Processed file   : ./data/ner_spanbased_process_data/val.spacy
 No. of Processed line: 1146
 # None span found